-Whether you plan to do the installation yourself or hire a professional, you need to know where to install a tankless water heater before you do anything.
+Whether you plan to do the tankless water heater installation yourself or hire a professional, you need to know where to install it before you do anything.

-Don’t assume that your plumber knows all the tankless water heater location codes for your area.
+Don’t assume that your plumber knows all the tankless water heater installation requirements and location codes for your area.

 Why do you need to know the tankless water heater location?

-For one thing, you can figure out how much the installation will cost before you get started based on where to put the tankless water heater.
+For one thing, you can figure out how much the installation will cost before you get started.
 The further from a water or gas source the more the labor and parts will cost.
 Even more expensive is running a long vent to the outside of the house.

 The attractive thing about tankless water heaters is that you aren’t as restricted to where they can be installed as a storage tank system is.
 That said, you are still required to have a certain tankless water heater clearance to windows and other factors.

-Let’s dive right into the meat of the guide on tankless water heater location requirements!
+Let’s dive right into the meat of the guide on tankless water heater installation requirements!

 Why would you need a permit?